NeuroML/Documentation/source/NeuroMLOrg/Board.md

 The five current members of the NeuroML Editorial Board are:

 - Justas Birgiolas
-- Andrew Davison
 - Salvador Dura-Bernal
 - Padraig Gleeson
 - Boris Marin
+- Ankur Sinha

-Andrew Davison and Salvador Dura-Bernal were elected for three year terms 2019--2021 and Padraig Gleeson, Boris Marin and Justas Birgiolas were elected for three year terms 2020--2022.
+Padraig Gleeson, Boris Marin and Justas Birgiolas were elected for three year terms in 2019 (2020--2022) and Salvador Dura-Bernal and Ankur Sinha were elected for three year terms in 2021 (2022--2024).

 % To force a new line in markdown, end the line with two or more spaces, so do not strip these.